Barney and Betty Hill incident: Betty's dreams

 Ten days after the alleged UFO encounter, Betty began having a series of vivid dreams, which continued for five successive nights.
 She stated that she experienced them with a degree of detail and intensity that she had never had before.
 After the fifth night, they stopped and never recurred, though they occupied her thoughts during the day.
 When she mentioned them to Barney, he was sympathetic, but not too concerned, and the matter was dropped.
 Betty did not mention them to Barney again.

 In November 1961 Betty began writing down the details of her dreams.
 In one dream, she and Barney encountered a roadblock and men who surrounded their car.
 She lost consciousness but struggled to regain it.
 Then she realized that she was being forced by two small men to walk in a forest at night, and of seeing Barney walking behind her, though when she called to him, he seemed to be in a trance or sleepwalking.
 The men stood about five feet to five feet four inches tall and wore matching blue uniforms, with caps similar to those worn by military cadets.
 They appeared nearly human, with black hair, dark eyes, prominent noses and bluish lips.
-Their skin was a greyish colour.
+Their skin was a greyish color.

 She and Barney were taken to their car, where the leader suggested that they wait to watch the craft's departure.
 They did so, and then resumed their drive home.

 Medical help and more interviews

 Missing time

+On November 25, 1961, the Hills were again interviewed at length by NICAP members, this time C. D. Jackson and Robert E. Hohmann.
 Having read Webb's initial report, Jackson and Hohmann had many questions for the Hills.
 One of their main questions was about the length of the trip.
 Although the Hills had noted that they had arrived home later than anticipated (the 178-mile drive should have taken about four hours), they did not realize that they had arrived home seven hours after their departure from Colebrook.
 When Hohman and Jackson noted this discrepancy to the Hills, the couple had no explanation (a phenomenon ufologists call "missing time").
-The Hills claimed to recall almost nothing of the 35 miles of US Route 3 between Lincoln/Indian Head and Ashland.
+The Hills claimed to recall almost nothing of the 35 miles of U.S. Route 3 between Lincoln/Indian Head and Ashland.
 Both claimed to recall an image of a fiery orb sitting on the ground.
 Betty and Barney reasoned that it must have been the moon, but Hohmann and Jackson informed them that the moon had set earlier in the evening.

 The subject of hypnosis came up, and it was decided that it should be carried out in order to recover previously irretrievable memories.
 Barney was apprehensive, but thought it might help Betty put to rest what Barney described as "the 'nonsense' about her dreams."